dvd940/Udacity_Self-Driving_Car/Project3/README.md

 However, with this data I found that the car would not traverse the track completely in autonomous mode.

 To double check my models, I downloaded the Udacity supplied data and was able to complete a circuit of the test track.
 So this data was used for the final test.

+#### Data Processing

+Each image was converted to RGB to match the color space used by the drive.py script.

-The supplied data was augmented with the images flipped horizontally.
+The training track has a significant left turn bias so to counteract that bias the data set was augmented with images flipped 180 degrees along with the corresponding negative steering angle.

+To increase the quantity of data for recovery from being off-center, the left and right images were used.
+For each of these images, the steering angle was adjusted plus or minus 0.25.
+This value was chosen arbitrarily but it appeared to work well during the testing phase.

 ### Model Architecture